 “Then Christ will come “in his glory, and all the angels with him...
 Before him will be gathered all the nations, and he will separate them one from another as a shepherd separates the sheep from the goats, and he will place the sheep at his right hand, but the goats at the left...
 And they will go away into eternal punishment, but the righteous into eternal life.” — Catechism of the Catholic Church (Mt 25:31,32,46).

-The Last Judgement depicts the day when everyone gets what’s coming to them.
-Final judgement is a popular theme in many religions, and each puts its own spin on it.
+The Last Judgment depicts the day when everyone gets what’s coming to them.
+Final judgment is a popular theme in many religions, and each puts its own spin on it.
 The Zoroastrians called it Frashokereti, a kind of renovation of our corrupted universe.
-In Islam it’s yawm al-qiyāmah, where archangel Israfil blows a trumpet, killing all of humanity, then blows it again to resurrect every person to have ever lived for simultaneous judgement.
-This universal resurrection for judgement was also the doctrine of the Catholic church in Michelangelo’s day, and has changed little in the five hundred years since.
-In the Catholic visual tradition, the last judgement was a common trope with artists spanning centuries tackling the apocalyptic scene described in Revelation 20:11-15:
+In Islam it’s yawm al-qiyāmah, where archangel Israfil blows a trumpet, killing all of humanity, then blows it again to resurrect every person to have ever lived for simultaneous judgment.
+This universal resurrection for judgment was also the doctrine of the Catholic church in Michelangelo’s day, and has changed little in the five hundred years since.
+In the Catholic visual tradition, the last judgment was a common trope with artists spanning centuries tackling the apocalyptic scene described in Revelation 20:11-15:

 “And I saw a great white throne and the one sitting on it.
 The earth and sky fled from his presence, but they found no place to hide.
 I saw the dead, both great and small, standing before God’s throne.
 And the books were opened, including the Book of Life.
 And the dead were judged according to what they had done, as recorded in the books.
 The sea gave up its dead, and death and the grave gave up their dead.
 And all were judged according to their deeds.
 Then death and the grave were thrown into the lake of fire.
 This lake of fire is the second death.
 And anyone whose name was not found recorded in the Book of Life was thrown into the lake of fire.”

-The last judgement was commissioned by Pope Paul III, part of a flailing attempt to pull the Catholic Church out of burgeoning crisis.
+The last judgment was commissioned by Pope Paul III, part of a flailing attempt to pull the Catholic Church out of a burgeoning crisis.
 Rome had been sacked and the Protestant Reformation kicked off by Martin Luther and his bunch of radicals was getting super popular.
 Paul III was a new Pope, too.
-Elected in 1534, one of his first moves was to hire the greatest living artist to continue the brilliance work he'd emblazoned on the ceiling of the Sistine chapel nearly twenty years before.
-But Paul wasn't just buying any old masterpiece, he commissioned a scene of devastating awe.
-The final act—when Christ himself descends in glory to levy final judgement on mankind, separating the wheat from the chaff.
+Elected in 1534, one of his first moves was to hire the greatest living artist to continue the brilliant work he'd emblazoned on the ceiling of the Sistine chapel nearly twenty years before.
+But Paul wasn't buying any old masterpiece, he commissioned a scene of devastating awe.
+The final act—when Christ himself descends in glory to levy final judgment on mankind, separating the wheat from the chaff.

 And remember, while the Sistine chapel sees thousands of tourists through its doors each week, in the sixteenth century it was a private sanctum, the altar room was where the Pope led mass for a select group of religious elites, and new popes were elected by the College of Cardinals.
-I doubt Paul III was concerned for the salvation of his inner circle, but the imagery reinforced the seriousness of their task in shepherding the world towards God, or perhaps a wet dream of divine judgement against the Protestant upstarts.
+I doubt Paul III was concerned for the salvation of his inner circle, but the imagery reinforced the seriousness of their task in shepherding the world towards God, and illustrated their wet dream of divine judgment against the Protestant upstarts.

-On its completion in 1541 the Last Judgement triggered a tsunami of criticism and debate.
-Even before the Council of Trent’s moratoriam on nudity (spoilers!)
+On its completion in 1541 the Last Judgment triggered a tsunami of criticism and debate.
+Even before the Council of Trent’s moratorium on nudity (spoilers!)
 Michaelango was pushing the limits of what society and the church was willing to accept and I suspect intentionally antagonizing some of the more conservative players in the Vatican.

 For centuries the artists of the Italian Renaissance looked back to the Greek and Roman obsession with the perfect human body, and painted an absolutely heroic number of nudes in the middle of a stridently Catholic society.
 But in 1563, the party was over.
 A massive Catholic council was called to order in response to the growing Protestant Reformation.
 It was called the Council of Trent, and it was a thorough and conservative house-cleaning of the Catholic Church.
 Among decrees on the ‘excellence of the celibate state’ and affirmations of transubstantiated sacraments was this prudish little gem: “figures shall not be painted or adorned with a beauty exciting to lust, ... there be nothing seen that is disorderly, or that is unbecomingly or confusedly arranged, nothing that is profane, nothing indecorous, seeing that holiness becometh the house of God.”
 What a bummer.

-The Last Judgement is what Richard Wagner would later term a Gesamtkunstwerk, a total work of art.
-The composer had a more formal definition in mind, art synthesizing visual media, stagecraft, costuming and music—but Michelangelo accomplishes totality in one medium, using scale to absorb the viewer, remove them from their own life and its many concerns, and drop them into humanity’s last moment—the eschaton.
+The Last Judgment is what Richard Wagner later termed a Gesamtkunstwerk, a total work of art.
+The composer had a more formal definition in mind, art synthesizing visual media, stagecraft, costuming and music—but Michelangelo accomplishes totality in one medium, using scale to absorb the viewer, remove them from their life and its many concerns, and drop them into humanity’s last moment—the eschaton.
 It’s a nightmare, it’s beautiful, it’s horrifying.
 It doesn't feel good or uplifting, it feels inevitable.